Am I terrified of becoming a Father? No. Do I occasionally have irrational fears brought on by the concept of raising another human? I guess so, yah.

 The thing that I am the most confident about in my life is my marriage.
 I have the utmost confidence in the example my wife will set, as well as the example we’ll both set as a happy and loving couple.

-Just a couple hours ago we had dinner.
-We shared a pizza, though she had a salad and a water besides, while I had a Blue Moon or two.
+Just a couple of hours ago we had dinner.
+We shared a pizza, though she had a salad and water besides, while I had a Blue Moon or two.
 We were enjoying each other’s company so much that we walked a block down to a pub where I had a couple or three more drinks while she had an O.J.
 She can hang in the weirdest situations and has been a great sport through this – above and beyond, really… and I could not be more grateful.

 Anyway, back to the kiddo